dereneaton/ipyrad/docs/outline.rst

 Branching does not create hard copies of existing data files, and so it not an "expensive" action to take in terms of disk space or time.
 It should be used quite liberally whenever applying a new set of parameters.
-You could envision many data sets generated this way by having successive branching events along each branch.

 .. image:: images/steps_branching.png